The Ultimate Ritalin UK Guide - Uses, Side Effects and Legality in the UK

-Ritalin might also be used as a treatment for narcolepsy, as with Adderall and Modafinil; it might be used in other fatigue-related disorders too.
+Ritalin might also be used as a treatment for narcolepsy, like Adderall and Modafinil.
+It might be used in other fatigue-related disorders too.

-In addition, doctors might prescribe Ritalin as a treatment for depression that’s resistant to other medications.
+Doctors might also prescribe Ritalin as a treatment for depression that’s resistant to other medications.

-As a result, it is also used as a ‘smart drug’ by people in Britain, such as doctors, shift workers, office workers and others use it as a smart drug.
+As a result, people such as doctors, shift workers, office workers and others use it as a smart drug.

-The vast majority of studies on Ritalin’s side effects are carried out on patients with ADHD, narcolepsy or another disorder - they have been prescribed the medication for a particular disorder.
+The vast majority of studies on Ritalin’s side effects are carried out on patients with ADHD, narcolepsy or other disorders - they have been prescribed the medication by a doctor.

 Taking that into account, the NHS says that Ritalin may commonly cause increases in heart rate, increases in blood pressure, trouble sleeping, loss of appetite (which can lead to weight loss or poor weight gain), headaches, stomach aches and mood swings.

-And finally, the long-term effects of Ritalin on healthy brains is not fully known.
+Finally, the long-term effects of Ritalin on healthy brains are not fully known.

 If you want a nootropic alternative to smart drugs such as Ritalin, without the side effects, you should check out natural nootropics.
 Click here to see our favourite natural nootropic.